-- (A) Employees certified or assigned as a Training Officer for an individual employee and/or group, for the purpose of conducting DPSST reportable instruction or in an FTO capacity, or otherwise at the direction of their Division Head, will receive a pay differential of five percent (5%) of their base salary. - (B) Time worked in that capacity shall be in minimum blocks of one (1) hour.
-A Training Officer is only required to submit a total number of hours spent training for a given pay period, along with who was trained and what the training was for (i.e.: Field Training).
+- (A) DPSST certified employees assigned, designated or directed to train employees as a Training Officer for an individual employee and/or group, for the purpose of conducting DPSST reportable instruction or in an FTO capacity, will receive a pay differential premium of five percent (5%) of their base monthly salary, while performing the duty.
+The assignment, designation or direction will be in writing. - Time worked in that capacity shall be in minimum blocks of one (1) hour.
+A Training Officer is only required to submit a total number of hours spent training for a given pay period, along with who was training and what the training was for (i.e.: Field Training).
 FTO hours must be submitted to payroll no later than two (2) pay periods following the pay period in which the FTO Pay was earned.
+Failure to submit FTO hours timely may subject the employee to discipline. - (B) Any employee who travels to locations outside of their regular work location shall be paid for the time to travel to/from their regular worksite location to/from the training location, and reimbursed for mileage at the Federal rate for mileage reimbursement, if their personal vehicle is used, in addition to the time spent performing the training.

-Failure to submit FTO hours timely may subject the employee to discipline. - (C) Training done by a verified instructor or Training Officer that is done by the employee while off duty will not be subject to the pay differential unless authorized in writing by the Sheriff or designee. - Section 13.
+- (C) Training done by a verified instructor or Training Officer that is done by the employee while off duty will not be subject to the pay differential unless authorized in writing by the Sheriff or designee. - Section 13.
 Shift Differential.
-Employees whose bid shift is designated as swing or grave will receive a shift differential premium of twenty-five dollars (\$25.00) per pay period.
+Employees whose bid shift is designated as swing or grave will receive a shift differential premium of twenty five dollars (\$25.00) per pay period.
 Swing shift is defined as any work shift that regularly is scheduled to work at least half the hour of work shift on or after 1600.
 Grave shift is defined as any work shift that regularly is scheduled to work at least half of the hour of the work shift on or after 0000. - Section 14.
 Travel.
 Travel outside the work shift for authorized training, conferences or seminars as a passenger in an airplane, train, boat, bus or automobile will be calculated as hours worked. - Section 15.
 Special Assignment Pay.
-Employees assigned as Detective or K-9 Deputy shall receive a pay differential of three percent (3%) of their base salary.
-Employees who are trained as a Crash Reconstruction Expert will receive a pay differential of three percent (3%) while performing those duties.
+Employees assigned as Detective or K-9 Deputy shall receive a pay differential premium of three percent (3%) of their base salary.
+Employees who are trained as a Crash Reconstruction Expert and/or DRE will receive a pay differential premium of three percent (3%) of their base salary, while performing those duties.